P LOLO NEIGHBORHOOD BOARD NO. 6

 Honolulu Police Department (HPD): Lieutenant Michael Nakada reported the following:

-Safety Tip - Halloween Safety: The following safety tips were provided:
+Safety Tip - Holiday Safety: The following online shopping safety tips were provided:

 Questions, comments, and concerns followed: